Chicken Feet Adobo

 How to Make Chicken Feet Adobo

-Step 4.
-Simmer the adobo.
-Add fried chicken feet, soy sauce, water, whole peppercorns, sugar, and potatoes.
-Bring to a boil, then lower heat and simmer for 20–30 minutes until chicken feet and potatoes are tender.
-Add water if needed.
+Next, add the fried chicken feet back to the pot along with the soy sauce, 1 ½ cups water, whole peppercorns, sugar, and potatoes.
+Bring the mixture to a boil, then lower the heat and simmer for 20 to 30 minutes until the chicken feet and potatoes are tender.

 Chicken feet adobo with potatoes and chilies in soy vinegar sauce, a classic Filipino recipe.